In this post, I’ll cover how to increase your domain authority, discuss exactly what it is, and whether it not it should be a main KPI.

 How to Improve Domain Authority

-Though we don’t know all the factors that go into Moz’s algorithm, we do know that it seems to share a few in common with Google.
+Though we don’t know all the factors that go into Moz’s algorithm, we do know that it seems to share a few factors in common with Google.

 Moz itself recommends improving your overall SEO in order to improve DA.